sclavijosuero/core-ajv-schema-validator/README.md

 # core-ajv-schema-validator

 Plugin for API testing to validate API responses against plain JSON schemas, Swagger documents, or OpenAPI documents using the Ajv JSON Schema validator.
-It can be used directly in any project and also serves as the core engine for schema validation in the cypress-ajv-schema-validator.
+It can be used directly in any project, but also serves as the core engine for schema validation in the cypress-ajv-schema-validator and playwright-ajv-schema-validator.

 ![Overview](images/overview.png)